How to Buy New Launch Property in Manhattan

 Ultimately, new launch condominiums are a good way to get into the Manhattan market.
 They are more expensive than resales, but the appeal of appreciation during construction, fancy amenities and higher rental yield can make this a great way to invest in Manhattan property.

 2) The Sutton.
 Represented multiple buyers immediately after sales started, gaining most favorable pricing.
-Large casement windows, high ceilings and location close to top Fortune 500 companies.
+Large casement windows, high ceilings and location close to top Fortune 500 companies were decision drivers.
+Always rented at premium rents.

 3) 91 Leonard by Toll Brothers.
 Project was launched during a slow market but priced commensurate to market, gaining lots of interest.
 Brought client into sales office at the earliest and got the most favorable pricing and unit.